juliosegarra/LoanLens/README.md

 - **[Julio Segarra](https://www.juliosegarra.com)** - Developer

->I'm a technology professional currently residing in Connecticut, United States.
-My interest is in web development and facilitating technology solutions for clients and businesses of all sizes.
+> I'm a technology professional currently residing in Connecticut, United States.
+My interests are in web development and facilitating technology solutions for clients and businesses of all sizes.

 ## The Application